 New Deputy Warden of Security at Dodge State Prison

-> FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Commissioner Timothy C. Ward announced the promotion of Michael Edmondson to deputy warden of security at Dodge State Prison (SP), effective May 1, 2019.
-In this role, Edmondson will be responsible for overseeing approximately 200 security staff members and 1,200 medium-security male offenders.
+FORSYTH, Ga. – The Georgia Department of Corrections (GDC) Commissioner Timothy C. Ward announced the promotion of Kendric Jackson to Deputy Warden of Security at Dodge State Prison (SP) effective March 16, 2022.
+As deputy warden of security, Jackson will be responsible for overseeing security staff members and over 1,229 medium-security male offenders.

-> About the Georgia Department of Corrections (GDC)
+About the Georgia Department of Corrections (GDC)

 The Georgia Department of Corrections (GDC) has one of the largest prison systems in the U.S. and is responsible for supervising nearly 47,000 state prisoners.
 It is the largest law enforcement agency in the state with approximately 9,000 employees.
 For more information on the GDC, call 478-992-5247 or visit http://www.gdc.ga.gov